RZZT/Company-Documents/Drafts/draft-resolutions.md

 ### Resolution text

-The members of RZZT CIC resolve to amend Article 14.4(a) of the Articles of Association by instering after 'place' the words '(unless the meeting will be conducted solely using a telecommunications system)'.
+The members of RZZT CIC resolve to amend Article 14.4(a) of the Articles of Association by instering after 'place' the words:

+> (unless the meeting will be conducted solely using a telecommunications system)

 ### Explanation

-It is current practice not to provide a place for the meeting in notices because there is no single location and IRC or Mumble is used.
+It is current practice not to provide a physical place for the meeting in notices because there is no single location and IRC or Mumble is used.
 This amendment makes it clear that a place for the meeting does not need to be specified if the meeting will not occur in a designated physical location.

 ## Draft Resolution 2018-5: Details for notice of Directors' meetings